dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 If your schema is theoretically better than the existing schema, we believe you, but lets wait to change the schema until it is causing problems.

+Just like all changes, any schema changes must keep all tests passing.